Resting place of a Princess - All Saints' Church, Harewood

 Today we often think of Royal Weddings taking place in Westminster Abbey or perhaps St Paul's Cathedral but this was not always so.
 Princess Mary was actually the first child of a monarch to marry at the Abbey since 1290.
 Yet another first for the Princess!

 She was aged just 22 when she married Henry Lascelles, who was 15 years older than the Princess.
-They had met each of the previous year in 1921 at the Grand National, before Henry proposed during a November trip to the Royal Estates at Balmoral and Sandringham.
-Their marriage is portrayed as being an unhappy one in Downton Abbey the movie, however there is no evidence to support this and during their 25 year marriage, they had two sons together George Lascelles (1923-2011) and the Hon Gerard Lascelles (1924-1998).
+They had met each other the previous year, 1921, at the Grand National, before Henry proposed during a November trip to the Royal Estates at Balmoral and Sandringham.
+Their marriage is portrayed as being an unhappy one in Downton Abbey: The Movie, however there is no evidence to support this and during their 25 year marriage, they had two sons together George Lascelles (1923-2011) and the Hon Gerard Lascelles (1924-1998).

 From Westminster Abbey to All Saints, Harewood

 Once they were married, Lord and Lady Harewood split their time between their various homes which included:

 - Goldsborough Hall, part of the Harewood Estate